Toyota Corona: Fifth generation (T100, T110, T120; 1973)

 The Corona saw new competitors in both Japan, Europe and the United States from the Honda Accord in 1976, and the Subaru DL in 1974.
 The advantage the Honda and Subaru had over the Corona was that both vehicles were front-wheel-drive, while the Corona was rear-wheel-drive.
 In response to the Japanese Governments passage of emission control regulations, Toyota introduced the Toyota TTC-V (Vortex) on the 80 PS 19R engine only, using an Exhaust gas recirculation implementation.
 In Japan, the 12R-U engine was designed to run on LPG for taxi usage, starting in October 1975.
 To meet new emissions regulations the 1.6-litre 12R engine was replaced by the more modern 2T-J in commercial models.
 The 18R-E engine with fuel injection that was used in the 2000SL and 2000SR discontinued production due to emission issues.
 In November 1975, the 1800 saw the removal of the twin carburetors due to emission regulations, which meant the discontinuation of the 1800SR coupé.
 June 1976 saw the installation of a catalyst system included with the TTC-C system.

-January 1977 saw a minor appearance change to both the interior and exterior, with a revised grille and hood, as well as new headlight surrounds.
+January 1977 saw a minor appearance change to both the interior and exterior, with a revised grille and bonnet, new headlight surrounds and a restyled dashboard.
 The taillights were also modified; while still rectangular, they were less busy in appearance.

 New Zealand assembly began with 1.6 OHV, three-speed manual column shift and bench front seat and 1.8-litre 16R OHC four-speed manual bucket front seat options.
 Later, the 18R 2.0-litre OHC engine replaced the 1.8 and was also offered with a three-speed automatic, the first auto Corona in New Zealand.
+A later update replaced the 2000 with an upgraded trim version badged 2000SE and wagon assembly commenced.

 Australian models had the 18R from the start, as did South African ones.